tomas-fryza/vhdl-course/Labs/02-ise/README.md

 ## Ideas for other tasks

-1. Accordin to [Binary Decoders](https://www.electronics-tutorials.ws/combination/comb_5.html), create and simulate VHDL architecture of 2-to-4 binary decoder.
+1. According to [Binary Decoders](https://www.electronics-tutorials.ws/combination/comb_5.html) description, create and simulate VHDL architecture of 2-to-4 binary decoder.